 When he comes to you, and begs for forgiveness, and is clearly open to really talking about what really happened—and when above all he makes clear to you that he understands that the real transgressors in your lives were and are your father and mother—then you can talk to him.

 But if all he’s doing is asking your parents if they’ll get you to talk to him?

 That’s not conviction of sin.
 That’s damage repair.
 That’s just him taking care of him.
-Which is as typical as typical gets.
+Which, again, is as typical as typical gets.

-Open up a Gmail account you can shut down whenever you want; tell your parents and your brother that they are fee to contact you there and in no other way; ignore from them any emails that aren’t positively ringing with the unmistakable tone of true contrition.
+Open up a Gmail account you can shut down whenever you want; tell your parents and your brother that they are fee to contact you by emailing you there and in no other way; ignore from them any emails that aren’t positively ringing with the unmistakable tone of true contrition.

 You don’t belong to them anymore.
-You belong to you; you belong to the God who saved you; and you belong to those of us out here who, like you, finally decided to claim for ourselves an identity grown and nurtured in the ground of truth, not lies.
+You belong to you.
+You belong to the God who saved you.
+You belong to those of us out here who, like you, finally decided to claim for ourselves an identity grown and nurtured in the ground of truth, not lies.